Ptolemais, Cyrenaica: Remains

 Buried in the sands, the town's ruins have been remarkably well preserved.
 Excavation of the site began in the 1930s, revealing a planned city of rectangular shape, some 1650 by 1400 metres (about one square mile) and composed of blocks of about 180 by 36 metres.
 It held a hippodrome, an amphitheatre, and three theatres, the smallest of which, used as an odeon, was adapted for water spectacles in the 4th or 5th century.

+Near the city's agora is Palazzo delle Colonne ("Palace of the Columns"), a large Hellenistic-period mansion identified as the residence of the city’s governor from the late Hellenistic period through the Roman and Byzantine eras.
+Built in the 2nd or 1st century BC and continuously occupied and thereafter, the complex functioned as an elite domus (urban housing).
+Its most elaborate part, the central sector, is organized around a grand open-air peristyle with two tiers of columns (28 in total), later enhanced with a large pool, and flanked by dining rooms and living quarters with mosaics, marble revetments, and wall paintings; to the north lies a roofed quadriportico (a space surrounded on four sides by porticoes) supported by a vaulted cryptoporticus.
+Additional sectors include a western wing, probably women's quarters, a private bath complex with frigidarium, tepidarium, and caldarium, tabernae fronting the street, and a self-contained eastern area interpreted as housing for guards or minor officials.

-A Roman aqueduct, probably of the time of Hadrian, brought water from more than 8 km away, which was stored in two large open reservoirs in the east of the city, while further west a porticoed space, now called the Square of the Cisterns, stood above a set of seventeen vaulted cisterns, capable of holding 7,000 kilolitres.
+A Roman aqueduct, probably of the time of Hadrian, brought water from more than 8 km away, which was stored in two large open reservoirs in the east of the city, while further west a porticoed space, now called the Square of the Cisterns, stood above a set of seventeen vaulted cisterns, capable of holding 7,000 cubic meters.
 These were rediscovered during the Italian occupation, when they were found to be used as a refuge for rebels, two or three hundred of whom could easily hide in them.

 West of the city stands a conspicuous and tower-like Hellenistic mausoleum, known as Qasr Faraoun.
 There are many chamber tombs in the quarries east and west of the city, which have yielded a few tombstones and numerous inscriptions.
-Important sculptures and inscriptions have also been found within the city, including imperial edicts such as that by which Diocletian attempted to fix prices.
+Important sculptures and inscriptions have also been found within the city, including imperial edicts such as the Edict on Maximum Prices, the edict of Diocletian in 301 AD, by which he attempted to fix prices.

 In 2001 an archaeological mission from Warsaw University started excavations on the site.

 In May 2011, a number of objects excavated from Ptolemais in 1937 and held in the vault of the National Commercial Bank in Benghazi were stolen.
 Looters tunnelled into the vault and broke into two safes that held the artifacts which were part of the so-called Benghazi Treasure.
 The objects have not been traced.